The-Wineskin-Project/WineskinServer/README.md

 *Other Wine versions are repacked from [Winehq](https://dl.winehq.org/wine-builds/macosx/pool/) into Engines*

 ## Issues with custom engines!
-All custom engines are compiled on macOS using Apple Clang, however this causes some [issues](https://wiki.winehq.org/Clang) that means some features will not work like official versions from WineHQ.
+Custom Engines are now cross-compiled however they still currently have the following [issues](https://wiki.winehq.org/Clang) that means some features will not work like official versions from WineHQ.

-## SSL error!?
+## SSL errors!?
-OSX 10.8 will get SSL errors due to only support TLS1.0, I can't do anything about that as your OS does not support the newer versions of TLS that are required for things like Steam.
-It may be possbile to use homebrew to update the system included SSL/TLS support but I will be giving no support for that.
-The issue affects Steam Store & Downloading games so the winetricks workaround would be needed in these cases.
+- OSX 10.8 will get SSL errors due to only supporting TLS1.0
+- OSX 10.9 supports TLS1.2 and that's the required minimum requirement for secure websites and online game platforms like Steam.

 ## License
 Keeping the same as the original material, LGPL 2.1 is the license of that project.
 You can find more details about that in the LICENSE file.